MJCappella/alx-backend-storage/README.md

 # alx-backend-storage
-This repo contains directories related to stoarge in web applications like MySQL and other technologies.
+This repo contains directories related to storage in web applications like MySQL and other technologies.